- Research News

 Graduate Research Assistantship (GRA): A RA is given to a student whose research interests coincide with a sponsored research project.
 Typically, the work of a Research Assistant is an integral part of his/her dissertation research.
 The faculty member in charge of the project grants a RA.
 RAs are generally given to continuing, rather than incoming, students

 Teaching Assistantship (TA): TA offers come directly from the CS department.
-Each TA is assigned to a course and is expected to work 15 hours per week helping the course instructor.
+Each TA is assigned to a course with an average time commitment of 15 hours per week helping the course instructor.
 TA assignments typically involve grading homework, holding office hours, preparing assignments, or teaching recitations.

 Admissions decisions at Cornell (and, incidentally, other top-5 schools) are made by a committee.
 The committee admits students into the department; the department guarantees funding and provides a stipend; the students typically spend a year or so taking classes; and eventually the students gravitate towards different advisors.
 Committee-based admissions give you maximum flexibility as a student: you can switch areas and advisors if you need to.
 It also ensures that everyone around you has been subject to the same standards, ensuring that your peers are as equally bright and well-versed in computer science as you are.